nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 5. User can add recurring tasks.
 6. User can type very flexibly in terms of date and time.
 A wide range of accepted date/time formats is supported.
 User can also set duration of events by typing keywords like “3 weeks”.
 7. User can choose from different themes of UI.
+####Weaknesses
+1. Command words are usually long.
+2. The use of colon (:) is frequent to indicate command parameters, which might not be natural for the user.

 ###Wunderlist
 ####Wunderlist is a task manager application for mobile phones, tablets, and computers.